-Data Center - This tool is an interactive, comprehensive, socio-economic database for Upstate SC that was launched in March 2019.
-Built using the Tableau software platform, the Data Center allows users to manipulate charts, graphs, and tables on the fly.
-In addition, data tables are available for download to enable more detailed analysis.
+Data Center - Launched in March 2019, the Regional Data Center is an interactive, comprehensive, socioeconomic database Upstate SC built using the Tableau data visualization software platform.
+This tool enables users to manipulate charts, graphs, and tables on the fly and provides a centralized location for many frequently used data sets.
+These visualizations exportable as graphics for utilization in documents and presentations or as tables to enable more detailed analysis.
 Free to the public, the Data Center is linked to the ACOG website (www.scacog.org) and used by economic developers, planners, and researchers throughout the region.